-Germany Homefront: Germany begins rationing of bread and flour.
-All German women between the ages of 17 and 25 are to be conscripted for obligatory national labour service.
+Germany Homefront: Germany begins the rationing of bread and flour.
+All German women between the ages of 17 and 25 are to be conscripted for obligatory national labor service.
 Several factories are damaged by bombs, and sabotage is suspected.

 American Diplomacy: FDR invokes the Neutrality Act, which he is seeking to revise.
 The Senate Foreign Relations Committee considers legislation repealing an arms embargo on combating nations.
 This would allow the US to do business with Great Britain and France on a "cash and carry" basis.